trustdan/IBKR-API-Go-Python/documentation/IBKR-TWS-API-documentation.md

-Running the Windows version of the API installer creates a directory “C:\\TWS API\” for the API source  code in addition to automatically copying two files into the Windows  directory for the DDE and C++ APIs. ***It is important that the API installs to the C: drive\***, as otherwise API applications may not be able to find the associated  files.
+Running the Windows version of the API installer creates a directory Ã¢â‚¬Å“C:\\TWS API\Ã¢â‚¬Â for the API source  code in addition to automatically copying two files into the Windows  directory for the DDE and C++ APIs. ***It is important that the API installs to the C: drive\***, as otherwise API applications may not be able to find the associated  files.
 The Windows installer also copies compiled dynamic linked  libraries (DLL) of the ActiveX control TWSLib.dll, C# API CSharpAPI.dll, and C++ API TwsSocketClient.dll.
 Starting in API version **973.07**, running the API installer is designed to install an ActiveX control  TWSLib.dll, and TwsRtdServer control TwsRTDServer.dll which are  compatible with both 32 and 64 bit applications.